-Just eight months ago, Chardae Jenkins decided that it was time for a change.
+Just over a year ago, Chardae Jenkins decided that it was time for a change.

 She had a job that she enjoyed as a junior publicist for Allied Moxy, the African-American marketing arm of Allied Integrated Marketing.
 She worked with a team that she loved—a small group of go-getters committed to bringing entertainment marketing campaigns to life for films such as Straight Outta Compton and Barbershop 3: The Next Cut.
 Not to mention that the pay wasn’t too shabby either, enough for Chardae to stack almost eight grand in her two-and-a-half years at the company.